acts-project/acts-project.github.io/docs/modules_geometry.md

 * the atomic weight A
 * the atomic charge Z
 * the density of the material
-This is confined together in the `Material` class.
+this infromation is confined together in the `Material` class.

 Surface based material extends this material information by representative thickness, the corresponding object is called `MaterialProperties`.
 The thickness hereby can be arbitrarily chosen in order to regulate the material budget, it does not have to represent the actual thickness of a detector element.
 To attach it to a surface, a dedicated `SurfaceMaterial` class (or it's extensions) is used, which allows to also describe binned material.